Ante Čačić: Libya

 When Lončarević was appointed manager of the Libya national football team, he named Čačić as his assistant.
 During his time at Libya, he was chosen to lead their under-20 squad at the 2005 Mediterranean Games held in Spain.
 After losing to the hosts in the semi-finals, they won the bronze medal after defeating Morocco in the penalty shoot-out.

 Kamen Ingrad

 In June 2006, Čačić returned to Croatia and was appointed manager of Kamen Ingrad, but after only three months he terminated his contract.

 Return to Inter Zaprešić

 In October 2006, he again took over the helm of Inter Zaprešić after they sacked Srećko Bogdan. Čačić led Inter to the first place in the 2006–07 Druga HNL and the team was promoted to Prva HNL.
 After a disappointing start in the following season, he was sacked in August 2007.

 Lokomotiva

-In October 2011, Čačić was appointed manager of Lokomotiva.
+In October 2011, Čačić was appointed manager of Lokomotiva Zagreb.
 They finished in the sixth place at the winter break, undefeated in four games led by Čačić.